 In this series of four vignettes, the Amoraim in Babylonia relate that their wives continued to pour their wine albeit with slight changes.
-To my ear, the stories are a marvelous example of attempts to maintain normal interaction between husband and wife through acts of intimacy even during the Nidda period.
-The slight changes, putting the glass on a counter or on a low shelf, rather than directly in front of their husband, reminds both husband and wife that they are prohibited to one another.
-In a similar way, couples can also continue to perform loving, nurturing acts when eating together but with mindful awareness of the non-sexual space they are in through slight changes in behavior.
+These stories are marvelous examples of attempts to maintain normal interaction between husband and wife through acts of intimacy even during the niddah period.
+The minor changes, like putting the glass on a counter or on a low shelf, rather than directly in front of their husband, reminds both husband and wife that they are prohibited to one another.
+In a similar way, couples can also continue to perform loving, nurturing acts when eating together but with mindful awareness of the non-sexual space they are in by means of slight changes in behavior.

 Passing from hand to hand: